How often you should bathe your dog really depends on a few different factors.

-Next, put the peanut butter farther in the tub.
-I spread it along the back edge, far enough in that Luna had to get in the tub to get the peanut butter.
+Next, put the peanut butter further in the tub.
 Continue doing this for several days.

 If at any point your dog resists, step it back.
 Also, consider what they may be afraid of.
-We found out that Luna refused to get in the tub until be put a towel on the bottom of the tub.
-Once we did that she had no problem getting in the tub without water.
+Is the tub slippery?
+Or are they afraid of the water?

 Next, you continue with the peanut butter on the back edge of the tub but have a little water in the tub.
 Continue for a few days like this and slowly add water to the tub.

 Then progress to washing with a washcloth while giving treats.
-Eventually, you may be able to progress to washing with shampoo.
+Eventually, you may be able to progress to washing with water and then adding in shampoo.